mubin6th/MinimalSway/README.md

 ## About
 MinimalSway is a configuration or *a list of settings* for the SwayWM.
 It makes the window manager visually appealing.
-The configuration helps people not to focus on customizing there desktops instead to focus on their work.
+The configuration helps people not to focus on customizing their desktops instead to focus on their work.
 MinimalSway is a "minimal" configuration around SwayWM.
 The aim is to write as little configuration as possible while making it look nice.